 ORI 104.
-WORKKEYS ASSESSMENT AND ADVISEMENT
+WORKKEYS® ASSESSMENT AND ADVISEMENT (1.0.1)

-This course provides entering students with an introduction to the ACT WorkKeys System.
+This course provides entering students with an introduction to the ACT® WorkKeys System.
 Students will complete WorkKeys assessments in the areas of Applied Mathematics, Reading for Information, and Locating Information.
-On completion, students will be advised of their performance on the assessments and of the methods available to improve their individual performance levels.
-Course may be repeated for credit to determine performance levels following remediation.
+On completion of initial assessments, students will be advised of their performance on the assessments and of the methods available to improve their individual performance to achieve the WorkKeys target levels for their program.

 ORT 100.
-ORIENTATION FOR CAREER STUDENTS (1·0·1)
+ORIENTATION FOR CAREER STUDENTS $(1\cdot0\cdot1)$

 This course is designed to introduce the beginning student to college.
 College policies and regulations are covered as well as stress management, resume preparation, job application procedures, and employment interviewing techniques.
-Non-degree creditable.
+Nondegree creditable.